XuanjunWu/Breakthrough_Curve/README.md

 ## Breakthrough curve for adsorption column.
+Breakthrough_Curve is a package for calculating the breakthrough curve of multicomponent gas adsorption in fixed bed packed with porous media.

 ## Cite Breakthrough_Curve

+If you use Breakthrough_Curve for academic research, you are encouraged to cite the following paper:
 ```
 @Article{D2CP01139E,
 author ="Li, Mengmeng and Cai, Weiquan and Wang, Chao and Wu, Xuanjun",